kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-UDOO/index.md

 # Creating an application

-Since UDOO board is powerful enough to run Linux and build applications directly on it, you can follow [the C SDK Linux guide]({{root_url}}/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-Linux/) in order to create Kaa client application for this target.
+Since UDOO board is powerful enough to run Linux and build applications directly on it, you can follow [the C SDK Linux guide]({{root_url}}/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-Linux/) to create Kaa client application for this target.